-Yet that’s exactly how I approach these things.
+It’s a good question, and it reveals what I’m coming to God for.
 I want to know the whether, when, where, how, and who of every situation.
-That’s what I come to God for.
 I want to see the light at the end of the tunnel, not the light of the world.
 I’m not coming to him for his presence; I’m coming to him for predictions.

 In other words, I treat God like a magic 8-ball.

 Our longing hearts strain to hear a “Yes, definitely.”
 “Without a doubt.”
 “You may rely on it.”
 We’ll even take the more reserved “Most likely.”

 Sometimes we’re content even with “Very doubtful,” or “Don’t count on it.”
 Because at least then we know.
 We can let it go, grieve, move on.
 We don’t have to spend any more time waiting on God…or building our faith.